mwlang/jasonette-rails/README.md

 spec/lib/jasonette/... folders.
 Generally speaking, the DSL follows the $jason structure closely and supporting classes are organized in sub-folders of the project's lib/jasonette/... accordingly.

+Since it is hooked into Jbuilder, you're able to mix and match Jbuilder directives alongside the extensions provided through this gem.
+But it's challenging at the moment to "get it right" so everything stays in hierarchical context.

 ### Here lies trouble!

 * There is limited support for breaking apart giant jbuilder templates into smaller partials.
 Right now, there's